Hesperian Health Guides

 A plywood wheelchair with many adaptations

-This wheelchair has a variety of additions sometimes needed for a small child who has poor body control, head control, and urine or bowel control.
+This wheelchair has a variety of additions sometimes needed for a small child who has difficulty body control, head control, and urine or bowel control.
 The head support and armrests fit into wooden holders and can be easily removed.
 A lap table can be easily added.
 Holes can be cut out for chest and hip straps for extra support.

 SIDE VIEW